 Our Health and Safety performance derives from a combination of bedrock principles and extensive knowledge obtained over many years of experience.
-Our Health and Safety aspirations are supported by a multitude of core values, procedural implementations and a behavioural safety programme which has been embellished across the business.
+Our Health and Safety aspirations are supported by a multitude of core values, procedural implementations and a behavioural safety programme which has been embedded across the business.

 Led by our internal health and safety department, we have constructed campaigns which not only focus on the importance of health and wellbeing at the workface; but encompass a 24 hour cycle of health and safety from risk prevention through to occupational health.
 Driven through our ISO 45001:2018 accreditation and collaboration with industry bodies, we have formulated a series of safety campaigns – including both Safety 24:7 and Seven Steps to Safety.
 These campaigns have been adopted through working within the most hazardous environments and amongst the most sensitive parameters, including both nuclear power stations and the confines of the city centre.